Drug

 Warning

 This medication must not be used during pregnancy.
 It may harm an unborn baby.
-It is important to prevent pregnancy while taking this medication and for 1 month after treatment.
-Female patients must use reliable birth control during treatment and for 1 month after the last dose.
-Ask your doctor which forms of birth control to use while taking this medication.
-Female patients must take a pregnancy test before starting treatment, monthly during treatment, and 1 month after the last dose.
+Your doctor should order a pregnancy test before you start this medication.
+Ask about the use of reliable forms of birth control before starting treatment, during treatment, and for 1 month after the last dose.
 If you become pregnant or think you may be pregnant, tell your doctor right away.

 How to Use This Medication